awsdocs/amazon-sns-developer-guide/doc_source/sns-supported-regions-countries.md

 **Notes**

 1. <a name="sms-support-note-1"></a>Senders are required to use a pre\-registered alphabetic sender ID\.
 To request a sender ID from AWS Support, file a support request\.
 Some countries require senders to meet specific requirements or abide by certain restrictions in order to obtain approval\.
-In these cases, AWS Support may contact you for additional information after you submit your sender ID request\.
+In these cases, AWS Support might contact you for additional information after you submit your sender ID request\.

 1. <a name="sms-support-note-2"></a>All carriers in Japan except KDDI support sender ID\.

-1. <a name="sms-support-note-3"></a>Jawwal is the only carrier in the Palestinian Territories that supports alphabetic sender IDs\.